quiltdata/quilt/docs/api-reference/cli.md

   --workflow WORKFLOW  Workflow ID or empty string to skip workflow
                        validation.
 If not specified, the default workflow will be used.
-  --force              Skip the top hash check and overwrite any existing
+  --force              Skip the parent top hash check and create a new
-                       package.
+                       revision even if your local state is behind the remote registry.
 ```
 ## `verify`
 ```